SUSE-Cloud/socok8s/doc/source/reference.rst

    <insert your favorite language here>, mostly because the shell script grew
    organically out of actual use and CI needs.

-...
-Installing from sources?
-   Neither the socok8s repo nor the OpenStack-Helm project's repositories have been packaged for Leap/SLE 15 yet.

 Image building process
 ======================